-As part of my final project for the California Community College CISOA (Chief Information Systems Officers’ Association) Certification, I found myself researching State provided solutions for Instructional Technologists.
+In 2018 as part of my final project for the California Community College CISOA (Chief Information Systems Officers’ Association) Certification, I found myself researching State provided solutions for Instructional Technologists.
 There were so many things that I did not know existed and were available freely to our colleges.
 After completing my presentation I knew I needed to expand the project into a website so everyone could benefit.
-This is an unfunded, hobby project built on my personal time and not directly associated with the State Chancellor’s Office.